Tips Keeping RVing Fun

 How long does “stuff” sit in your holding tank?

 By the way, never leave “stuff” in your storage tanks when not using your RV.
 The “stuff” can harden, get moldy, or grow critters you don’t want to know about.
 Always dump/flush your holding tanks before storing your RV for more than a few weeks.
 When traveling, always put at least a few gallons of water in your holding tanks to slosh around and help clean.
-Pouring a bag of ice with some Dawn Dish Soap down there prior to traveling is a good idea too if you want.
+Pouring a bag of ice with some Dawn Dish Soap down there prior to traveling is OK if you want.

 RECAP: